saikiran229/VLSI-AI-Floorplanning-using-RL-GNN-PPO/README.md

 src/predict/: Houses the ~3 scripts handling inference execution, macro placement rendering via Matplotlib, and GDSII extraction layout tools.

 advanced_layout.png: Visual layout plot export mapping out Macros, standard cells, and netlist connections.

----

-### **Phase 5: Commit and Save**
-Scroll to the bottom of the editor page, leave a commit message like `"Completed premium Linux-centric README documentation"`, and click the green **Commit changes** button.

-You have now built a beautifully detailed, incredibly technical repository front page.
-This document perfectly tells an AMD team that you know how to work inside a Linux environment, manage virtual configurations, structure complex codebases, and use data-driven architectures to solve hard VLSI problems.

-How does it feel seeing your full project repository framework live on your GitHub profile?